 We don't charge for specific forms or other documents.
 These can be freely obtained from your local Vital Statistics Office.
 Our fee is for the convenience of immediate access & assistance of all your BDM questions and concerns.
 Our services and other information can be obtained for from your local Vital Statistics Office, or other government office, and it's usually free (OFFICIAL BDM SITE*).

-Disclaimer: Births-Deaths-Marriages.org is not owned or operated or licensed by, nor affiliated with any federal, state, county, or city government and is not owned, operated or affiliated with any state Department of Motor vehicles.
-Births-Deaths-Marriages.org contains general information with respect to Australia DMV Offices for informational and educational purposes only and to help you bypass government websites.
-None of our fees are collected for the actual forms which can often be obtained free of charge online by locating and accessing the website used by your state Department of Motor Vehicles and following the instructions on that site.
+Disclaimer: Births-Deaths-Marriages.org is not owned or operated or licensed by, nor affiliated with any federal, state, county, or city government and is not owned, operated or affiliated with any Vital Statistics Office.
+Births-Deaths-Marriages.org contains general information with respect to Australia Vital Statistics Office for informational and educational purposes only and to help you bypass government websites.
+None of our fees are collected for the actual forms which can often be obtained free of charge online by locating and accessing the website used by your Vital Statistics Office and following the instructions on that site.